oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/soa-domain/_index.md

 date: 2019-04-18T07:32:31-05:00
 weight: 6
-description: "Sample for creating a SOA Suite domain home on an existing PV or PVC, and the domain resource YAML file for deploying the generated SOA domain."
+description: "Sample for creating a SOA Suite domain home on an existing PV or PVC, and the Domain YAML file for deploying the generated SOA domain."
 ---

 {{% notice warning %}}